Suggested links

 Another notable risk with crystal meth use is that the synthetic opioid fentanyl is often mixed into meth, usually without the user’s knowledge.
 Fentanyl is an extremely potent and highly addictive opioid that can easily lead to overdose and death.

-Using crystal meth even for a short period can have severe health consequences and lead to overdose even after trying it once.
-Short-term use of crystal meth can also lead to developing a substance use disorder in a short period of time.
+Using crystal meth even for a short period can have severe health consequences and can lead to overdose even after trying it once.
+Short-term use of crystal meth can also lead to developing substance use disorder in just a short period.

-Additional short-term side effects that can occur because of meth abuse include:
+Common short-term side effects of meth abuse include:

 • High blood pressure